Birthright (Star Trek: The Next Generation): Part II

-Part two deals entirely with Worf at the Romulan prison compound.
 Worf is puzzled by the Klingons' lack of desire to escape, but the elders explain that it is not a prison in the conventional sense: since returning would be a great dishonor to their families, who have assumed the warriors died in battle, they have chosen to stay.
 They now live a peaceful life alongside their former Romulan captors and can move freely on the planet.
 Worf is not allowed to leave, however, to keep the compound's secret.
 He discovers, to his disgust, that some Romulans and Klingons have even inter-married and had hybrid children.

 Worf inspires the young Klingons, who were born in the compound and know nothing of their heritage, to be curious.
 He teaches them Klingon myths, martial arts, hunting, and other elements of their culture.
 The head Romulan, Tokath, and the Klingon elders grow increasedly concerned with Worf's influence on the colony's balance.
 In the meantime Worf develops romantic feelings for Ba'el, a young Klingon woman: initially unaware of her being Tokath's daughter, he's then dismayed by it, but eventually apologizes to her.
 Tokath explains to Worf that he renounced his military career to run the compound and values this unusual Romulan/Klingon peace, although confined to a remote planet.
 Worf replies that the young Klingons have a right to their heritage.
 Eventually Tokath offers Worf a choice: to live among them according to their rules, or to be executed.
 Worf chooses death, which is honorable for a Klingon, upsetting Ba'el.
 The next morning, at Worf's execution, the young Klingons he has inspired suddenly decide to stand and die with him, Ba'el included.
 Unwilling to kill them all, Tokath allows Worf and the young Klingons to leave.
 A Romulan warbird delivers them to the Enterprise, which had been searching for Worf since his disappearance from DS9.
 Captain Picard then asks Worf if his father was being held in the prison camp, to which Worf replies that his father fell in battle as he had thought, that no one survived Khitomer, and there was no prison camp; the young Klingons were survivors of a shuttle crash four years prior.
 Captain Picard nods and says “I understand,” hinting that he suspects that the camp does exist, but is willing not to pursue finding it.